HYF-Class20/agile-development-group5-all-about-trees/planning/backlog.md

 - the first task is to ensure that the website provides accurate and comprehensive information about trees.
 - we will conduct research on the different types of trees and their characteristics.
-Specifically which trees makes a house beatiful and which ones are fit in school gardens.
+Specifically which trees makes a house beautiful and which ones are fit in school gardens.
 - Develop website wireframes.
 - Create website design.